About Cub Scout Pack 396

 Scouting Dues

 There are two types of membership dues.
-Dues paid to the BSA national organization are paid on a prorated calendar year schedule when signing up and include a one-time $25 registration fee for new Scouts.
-After the first dues payment during online registration, national dues are included in the annual pack dues.
-These dues cover expenditures at the national level for things like insurance, BSA websites, program materials, and more.
+Dues paid to the Scouting America national organization, and pack dues.
+National dues cover expenditures at the national level for things like insurance, Scouting America websites, program materials, and more.

 All of these costs, from dues, to uniform purchases, to summer camp tuition, can be paid for by participating in our fall Trail’s End popcorn fundraiser.
 Please talk to your den leader or pack leadership for more details.